neuronflicker/CTF/BrixelWinterEdition2020/Internet/DadJokes/README.md

 ```html
 <!-- Hey bozo!
 I left your original index file under index_backup.html so you can see how your site looked before I used my l33t skillz to deface it. -->
 ```
-We used this information to look at the old site at [http://timesink.be/dadjokes/index_backup.html]:
+We used this information to look at the old site at <http://timesink.be/dadjokes/index_backup.html>:

 ![Main page](main_page.png)

 When we go to the *Read dad jokes* page, we get a list of available jokes.
 If we then click on one of the jokes, we notice that it includes a text file in the PHP page: `http://timesink.be/dadjokes/jokes/read.php?file=mugged.txt`.

 This could be our way in.
 Looking at the *Submit your own jokes* page, when you enter something in the form, a filename is passed in using the *GET* method: `http://timesink.be/dadjokes/jokes/submit.php?filename=test.txt&title=test&content=A%20test%20joke`.

-This also has a prompt to confirm you want to submit:
+This also give you a prompt to confirm you want to go ahead with the submit:

 ![Submit review](submit_prompt.png)